MicroStrategy: Bitcoin purchases

 In August 2020, MicroStrategy invested $250 million in bitcoin as a treasury reserve asset, citing declining returns from cash, a weakening dollar, and other global macroeconomic factors.
-The company went on to make several additional large purchases of bitcoin; as of September 19, 2022, MicroStrategy and its subsidiaries held approximately 130,000 BTC, acquired at an aggregate purchase price of $3.98 billion at an average purchase price of $30,639 per bitcoin.
-Saylor is the main driver behind this strategy.
+The company went on to make several additional large purchases of bitcoin; on September 19, 2022, MicroStrategy and its subsidiaries held approximately 130,000 BTC, acquired at an aggregate purchase price of $3.98 billion at an average purchase price of $30,639 per bitcoin.
+Executive chairman Saylor has been described as working to "funnel nearly all of Strategy’s available funds" into Bitcoin.

 On the company's quarterly earnings call on May 3, 2022, MicroStrategy CFO Phong Le stated that the company would face a margin call if bitcoin's price fell to about $21,000.
 A margin call would obligate the company to sell some of its bitcoin holdings.
 Le stated that the company could add more collateral to its loan to avoid such a situation.
 After bitcoin's price fell to about $20,800 in June 2022, the company said that it had not received a margin call and that it had enough capital to withstand further volatility.
-On December 22, 2022, MicroStrategy sold 704 BTC, which represented their first time selling any bitcoin, for an amount of around $11.8 million.
+On December 22, 2022, MicroStrategy sold 704 BTC, which represented its first time selling any bitcoin, for an amount of around $11.8 million.

-On September 25, 2023, MicroStrategy announced that, during the period between August 1, 2023, and September 24, 2023, MicroStrategy and its subsidiaries acquired approximately 5,445 bitcoins for approximately $147.3 million in cash, at an average price of approximately $27,053 per bitcoin, inclusive of fees and expenses.
+On September 25, 2023, MicroStrategy announced that, during the period between August 1, 2023, and September 24, 2023, MicroStrategy and its subsidiaries acquired 5,445 bitcoins for $147.3 million in cash, at an average price of $27,053 per bitcoin, inclusive of fees and expenses.

 As of December 8, 2024, MicroStrategy was reported to own 423,650 bitcoins, worth $42.43 billion, and is the largest corporate holder of the asset.
-Like other cryptocurrency treasury entities, MicroStrategy doesn’t give investors on-chain data that would allow public verification of its reserves.
+Like other cryptocurrency treasury firms, MicroStrategy doesn't give investors on-chain data that would allow public verification of its reserves.
 MicroStrategy purchased 149,880 bitcoins in the month beginning on November 11, 2024.
 On the strength of this asset, MicroStrategy was included in the Nasdaq-100 effective December 23, 2024.

 A further 4,225 bitcoins were acquired between July 7–13, 2025 for $472.5M at an average price of $111,827 per Bitcoin.

 Strategy has launched four credit instruments in the second and third quarter of 2025 worth $4 billion, with more to come.
 Michael Saylor told Bloomberg that these are high-yield perpetual securities aiming to reduce bitcoin volatility and risk for investors.

+In late November 2025 Forbes reported that the shares of Strategy had dropped by 60% compared to the previous year, with its market capitalization down to $49 billion, which was below the value of the $56 billion in bitcoin it was holding at the same time.
+This was followed by a statement from Strategy CEO Phong Le about a potential sell of bitcoins by Strategy, which market observers saw as a contributing factor in a drop of bitcoin price below $86,000 in early December 2025.